katzenpost/katzenpost/specs/pki.rst

    the reveal period of the PKI schedule.

    The payload field contains the signed and serialized reveal value.
-The public_key field contains the public identity key o fthe sending Authority which the receiving Authority can use to verify the signature of the payload.
+The public_key field contains the public identity key of the sending Authority which the receiving Authority can use to verify the signature of the payload.
 The epoch_number field is used by the receiving party to quickly check the epoch for the reveal before deserializing the payload.